Criminal Law · June 2026

 Civil Law · April 2025

 When a party refuses to honour a contract for sale of property, the aggrieved party can seek a court decree directing actual performance.
-The Specific Relief Act 1963 (as amended in 2018) makes specific performance the general rule for property contracts.
+The Specific Relief Act 1963 (as amended in 2018) makes this the general rule.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)